bjaegerthomas/Technical-Assessment/Module 1/README.md

   - [Questions](#questions)

   ## Description
   A simple splash page for a fictional business.
-Using HTML, CSS, and Javascript I have designed a very barebones webpage to illustrate my understanding of coding concepets for the languages mentioned.
+Using HTML, CSS, and Javascript I have designed a very barebones webpage to illustrate my understanding of coding concepets for the languages mentioned above.

   ## Installation
   First you will need to clone the repository